-In my life, I have found that I am the most productive when I nurture my mind, body and spirit.
-This includes being physically active, eating healthfully, and practicing mindfulness.
-Most of us are familiar with what it means to be physically active and eat a nutritious diet, but mindfulness is not as well known.
+I’ll tell you something personal: in my life, I have found that I am the most productive when I nurture my mind, body, and spirit.
+This includes being physically active, eating nutritiously, and practicing mindfulness.
+Most of us are familiar with what it means to be physically active and eat a nutritious diet, but mindfulness is not as clear-cut despite its importance.
 Let’s take a minute to understand what mindfulness is and how it can impact our lives and businesses.

-“There are a lot of different ways to talk about mindfulness, but what it really means is awareness.
-It means being present now.”
+There are many interpretations of and ways to practice mindfulness, but I think I’ll borrow a simple but effective sentence from globally celebrated meditation teacher Jon Kabat-Zinn.
+He says, “There are a lot of different ways to talk about mindfulness, but what it really means is awareness — it means being present now.”

 Mindfulness is not a new concept, but its positive impact is becoming extremely evident.
-Case studies conducted by the American Institute of Health, the University of Massachusetts and Harvard University have found that practicing mindfulness actually improves all of the following:
+Case studies conducted by numerous institutes, including Harvard University, have found that practicing mindfulness actually improves all of the following:

-- The average American checks his/her smartphone close to 150 times per day
+- The average American checks their smartphone close to 150 times per day

 - 50% of Americans sleep with their smartphones right next to them